Diversion & Alternative Sentencing Lawyer

 The state of Georgia set up the Georgia Accountability Court Program with the goals of decreasing substance abuse based incarceration rates, saving lives and restoring families.
 While these programs have a unified framework, each county has different stipulations and in some cases even names for the courts (they are called “Treatment Court” “Drug and Mental Health Court” and in some cases simple “Accountability Court”).
 There are also programs (which vary by county) for mental health courts.
 I am happy to talk to you about what specific alternative courts may be available to you based on the charges you are facing and what county in Georgia you were charged in.

 Charged with a Crime?
-Contact Me For a Free Consultation
+Contact Me For a Consultation

 There is no quick test you can take online to determine if you are eligible for alternative sentencing in general or Georgia’s pre-trial diversion program in particular.
-The best way to find out if you are eligible is to take advantage of a free initial consultation with Phyllis Gingrey Collins.
+The best way to find out if you are eligible is to arrange an initial consultation with Phyllis Gingrey Collins.
 She can help you understand how the laws and options around the pre-trial diversion program apply to your specific situation, and help determine whether or not you are eligible.

-You can have Phyllis Gingrey Collins explain how she can help in your particular case by taking advantage of a free initial consultation.
+You can have Phyllis Gingrey Collins explain how she can help in your particular case by calling or emailing to arrange an initial consultation.